LarvixON-ZPI/larvixon-documentation/src/content/docs/communication.md

 ---
 title: Communication
-description: Contact information and communication channels for the LarvixON AI project
+description: Contact information and communication channels for the LarvixON project
 ---

 ## Contact